BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 When I joined, the project was in its early stages.
 The codebase had at that point been built out entirely by a single developer.
 That developer then moved on to take a job as a software engineer at Facebook/Meta.

 He did a great job creating a capable MVP.
 It was, and still is, written with a Node.js backend and a React frontend.
-I used Spring Boot (Java) as the backend framework for the greenfield projects I built for Mitchell, but there wasn’t reason to migrate the (fairly complex) Node.js backend to Spring Boot.
+I used Spring Boot (Java) as the backend framework for the greenfield projects for Mitchell.
+There wasn’t reason to migrate the (fairly complex) Node.js backend to Spring Boot.
 TypeScript, however: yes.

 Digital transformation of the infrastructure:
 #### Before: